We may earn money or products from the companies mentioned in this post.

 Finally time to sit back, relax and enjoy our combined hard work!

 We enjoyed working on a project together, although my husband did most of the construction, and I focussed on diplomatic design input, painting and cushion making!
-Needless to say I prefer the second upcycled life of this bath because it doesn’t need weeding !!
+Needless to say, I prefer the second upcycled life of this bath because it doesn’t need weeding !!
 Do you have a favourite upcycled garden project?
-Looking for further upcycling inspiration visit DIY Idea Center.
+Sign up to the newsletter for monthly updates.

-The products have been provided free for this project, all opinions are my own.
+The Novasol products have been provided free for this project, all opinions are my own.